rhit-lahmanjh/Sky_Guardian/README.md

 + [Official Flet developer community](https://discord.gg/mMJHgYEqRK)
 + [DJI Tello Online Community](https://tellopilots.com)
 # References
+REFERENCE INTERNAL REPORT ENGD CAPSTONE STUDENTS Reference Robot dynamics and control
+Reference Standards
+PAPERS MUST BE REFERENCED
 # Acknowledgements
-We would like to our Capstone professors: Dr. Shradda Sangelkar and Dr. Jay McCormack, and external reviewers: Dr. Sriram Mohan, and Dr. Ryder Winck for their guidance, resources, and support throughout this project.
+We would like to thank our Capstone professors: Dr. Shraddha Sangelkar and Dr. Jay McCormack, and external reviewers: Dr. Sriram Mohan, and Dr. Ryder Winck for their guidance, resources, and support throughout this project.
 We would also like to thank Dr. Sid Stamm, Dr. Amirmasoud Momenipour, Dr. Mark Hays, and Dr. Mellor for their subject-matter expertise.
 Lastly, we would like to thank you dear reader as our project only gains value if it is able to benefit someone else.